zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 The microflow may also take an [HttpResponse](/refguide/http-request-and-response-entities/#http-response) as a parameter.
 When the microflow sets the status code of this response to something other then **200**, this value is returned and the operation will not be executed.
 Any headers set on the response are returned (except when the microflow returns an empty user).

+The microflow may also take a List of [HttpHeader](/refguide/http-request-and-response-entities/#http-header) as a parameter.
+Note that this cannot be used in combination with [HttpRequest](/refguide/http-request-and-response-entities/#http-request) parameter.

 The authentication microflow should return a User.

 There are three possible outcomes of the authentication microflow: